mitsuba-renderer/drjit/docs/bench.rst

    dr.sync_thread(y)
    end = time.end()

-However,explicit synchronization is generally an *anti-pattern* and not recommended.
+However, explicit synchronization is generally an *anti-pattern* and not recommended.
 Measuring kernels timings on the CPU will also add considerable noise due to OS scheduling, etc.